Search Results - Mark Williams Company

 Mark Williams Company

 The Mark Williams Company was a small software company in Chicago, Illinois (later moved to Northbrook) that created Coherent, one of the first Unix-like operating systems for IBM PCs and several C programming language compilers.
-It was founded by Robert Swartz (father of Aaron Swartz and Ben Swartz) in 1977 and discontinued operations in 1995.
+It was founded by Robert Swartz (father of Aaron Swartz) in 1977 and discontinued operations in 1995.
 The name comes from the middle name of Robert Swartz's father, William Mark Swartz.

 Robert Swartz moved the company (originally producing a soft drink called Dr. Enuf) into software with his father's help and the company became known as the Mark Williams Company.